 4. Application for admission

-4.1 An applicant for admission must complete and submit an approved application form and provide documentation required to support the application, including but not restricted to certified copies of academic transcripts and testamurs, a brief outline of the intended area of research (this must be provided electronically to facilitate application of text matching software), and, where relevant, a portfolio of peer-reviewed or refereed research publications or other research works, or a portfolio of original creative works.
+4.1 An applicant for admission must complete and submit an approved application form and provide documentation required to support the application, including but not restricted to copies of academic transcripts and testamurs, a brief outline of the intended area of research (this must be provided electronically to facilitate application of text matching software), and, where relevant, a portfolio of peer-reviewed or refereed research publications or other research works, or a portfolio of original creative works.
 Relevant Form: Application for Admission to Higher Degree by Research.

 4.2 Applications for admission to candidature are considered by the relevant Faculty of enrolment and the Research Degrees Committee.
 The decision to offer candidature to an applicant shall be based on: